Aroma TranquilityAroma Tranquility

 There are no wrong blends — just your preferences.
 If ylang ylang smells too sweet to you, reduce it or swap for geranium.
 If cedarwood feels too masculine, try sandalwood.
 The structure matters; the specific oils within each layer are yours to choose.

 This is where aromatherapy becomes personal.
 And personal rituals are the ones that stick.
+For more on building rituals around scent, see our guide to building a morning scent ritual.

 Some links on this page are affiliate links.
 We may earn a small commission if you purchase through them, at no extra cost to you.